Drum Fills during Groove Breaks

 However, Fills occur after a “Stop” in the Time-Keeping and Groove that creates a “Break” when often nobody else in the band is playing, and thus acts a conversational “Dialogue” with the band.
 Fills are usually louder than Fill-ins!

-Just as Grooves and Fill-ins can, the Fill can create “Rhythmic-Energy Contours” (see Drums – Grooves).
+Just as Grooves and Fill-ins can, the Fill can create “Rhythmic-Energy Contours” (see that section of Drums – Grooves).
 Fills can either “Build-up” energy-intensity to signal a louder upcoming Section of the music or they can help “Release” energy-intensity to a mellower Section of the music.
-In my charts I mark these, with a “F” or “Fill” over a long “<” Crescendo sign or a long “>” Diminuendo sign, respectively.
+In my charts I mark these with a “F” or “Fill” over a long “<” Crescendo sign or a long “>” Diminuendo sign, respectively.
 Sometimes I add “B” for “Buildup” to further clarify more volume and/or note-density!

 Steve Gadd Triplets are R L F or L R F, but these can also be played F R L/F L R or even R F L/L F R. They can be played with 1/8 or 1/16-note Triplets.
 Instead of the cumbersome counting of 1/8-note Triplets as “1-trip-let, 2-trip-let, etc.,” I teach to count them as “1 e a 2 e a, etc.” or sing “1 da na 2 da na, etc.” or evenly simpler as “1 da da 2 da da, etc.” and for 1/16-note Triplets counting as “1ee+aa 2ee+aa, etc.” or singing as “1 da na and da na, 2 da na and da na, etc.” or even simpler as “1 da da and da da 2 da da and da da, etc.”